+ Conference day

-ReactJS and RxJS fan.
+RxJS fan.
 Creator of @FrintJS currently working as a principal software engineer at Travix

 Nikolas is a GraphQL enthusiast and currently works at Graphcool/Prisma in Berlin.
 Before that he worked as an instructor at the Make School Product College in San Francisco.
 Nikolas is passionate about learning and sharing knowledge - after finishing his Master's degree, he spent 3 months at the Recurse Center in NYC to study Haskell and functional programming concepts.

 Isa is a software engineer working on great digital products at Work&Co.
 Throughout her career, she has worked with scientific research at COPPE, one of Brazil’s most prestigious research organizations, and nowadays works both on back and front end applications.
 Isa has worked on products from world class companies like the Stanford University, Planned Parenthood and Banco Votorantim.

 After working with many big web companies in Istanbul, last year I moved to Netherlands to work at Philips Lighting.
 I'm a big fan of web applications.
 Generally I work as a front-end guy but I'm also very interested in about backend stuff with Nodejs and Python.

 A front-end developer at Shopify breaking and building things as part of the merchant analytics team.
 His previous projects included contributions to large open source projects like React Native, as well as a project that powered a small online business he ran.

 Dart + Angular developer, speaker.
 Currently Evgeny is a front-end teamlead at Wrike (www.wrike.com), the heavy-duty SAAS application with a very rich client code.